SEServerExtender/EssentialsPlugin/README.md

 - BackupCleanup - This allows you to turn Cleaning up of the backups off or on
 - BackupCleanupTime - The amount of time, in days, for a cleanup to occur
 - BackupCreateSubdirectories - This option forces the backup to put a separate backup in a new directory each time it occurs
+- BackupAsteroids - This includes asteroids in the backup file.
+If off, the .vx2 files will not be saved.
 - BackupItems - This is where you define when you want a backup to occur.
 You specify the hour and minute of the day you wish the backup to happen.
 If you set hour to -1, this will allow you to backup hourly.
 So if you set hour -1 and minute 30, it will backup on 30 minute mark of every hour.
-- BackupAsteroids - This includes asteroids in the backup file.
-If off, the .vx2 files will not be saved.
+Items are defined as follows:
+  -

 Automated Restart with Notifications
 ------------------------------------